Due: Tuesday, January 27 at 5:00 pm

 Goals

-Your next assignment is to build a clock using a 4-digit 7-segment display.
+Your next assignment is to build a clock using a four digit 7-segment display.

-• Get started with bare metal programming in C on the Mango Pi.
+- Get started with bare metal programming in C.

-• Begin building a simple modular library of useful functions.
+- Begin building a simple modular library of useful functions for the Mango Pi.

-• Learn how to write and use automated test cases to validate your code's behavior.
+- Practice writing and using test cases to validate your code's behavior.

 Get starter files